74th Republic Day 2023: 13 Interesting Facts about Republic Day Parade

-1. As we all know that every year, the organization of the parade on 26th January is done on Rajpath situated in New Delhi, but do you know that Rajpath was not the organizing centre for parade from AD 1950 to 1954?
-During these years, the 26th January parade was held at Irwin Stadium (now National Stadium), Kingsway, Red Fort and Ramleela Maidan respectively.
+1. As we all know every year, the organisation of the parade on 26th January is done at Rajpath situated in New Delhi, but do you know that Rajpath was not the organizing centre for the parade from 1950 to 1954?
+During these years, the 26th January parade was held at Irwin Stadium (now National Stadium), Kingsway, Red Fort, and Ramleela Maidan respectively.

 Source: CDN Times

 3. The parade event on 26th January begins with the arrival of the President.
-First of all, the cavalier bodyguards of the President salute the National Flag, and during this time, the National Anthem is played and 21 Guns Salute is also given.
-But do you know that, firing is not done with 21 canons?
-Instead, 7- cannons of Indian army, which are known as “25- Ponders” are used for the firing in 3 rounds.
+First of all, the cavalier bodyguards of the President salute the National Flag, and during this time, the National Anthem is played and the 21 Guns Salute is also given.
+But do you know that firing is not done with 21 canons?
+Instead, 7- cannons of the Indian army, which are known as “25- Ponders” are used for firing in 3 rounds.

 Source: Times of India Blogs

-7. Every activity performed on 26th January parade event is pre-organized, right from the beginning till the end.
+7. Every activity performed on the 26th January parade event is pre-organized, right from the beginning till the end.
 Therefore, even the smallest error and delay by the fewest minutes could cost heavily to the organizers.